Thought Articles

 Read More

-Getting the Deal Through: Dominance 2011
+Getting the Deal Through - Dominance

-Reproduced with permission from Law Business Research.
-This article was first published in Getting the Deal Through – Dominance 2011, (published in 2011; consulting editors: Thomas Janssens and Thomas Wessely).
-The abusive behaviour of dominant firms is prohibited by article 6 of the Romanian Competition Law No. 21/1996 (RCL) and article 102 of the Treaty on the Functioning of the European Union (TFEU).
-Article 6 expressly prohibits the abusive use of a dominant position held by one or more undertakings on the Romanian market or on a substantial part of it.
+The abusive behaviour of dominant firms is prohibited by article 6 of the Romanian Competition Law No. 21/1996 (the RCL) and article 102 of the Treaty on the Functioning of the European Union (TFEU).
+The Romanian legislature states as primary objectives of the antitrust law the protection and growth of competition on the market and the support of consumers’ welfare.

 Read More